YJonmo/EndoMapNet/README.md

 TO DO LIST:

-Moer Google colab training examples
+More Google colab training examples